 Baudhuin Preschool at NSU’s Mailman Segal Center

-Located on the main campus of Nova Southeastern University, the preschool is an internationally recognized model for children with an autism spectrum disorder.
-Offered in partnership with Broward County Public Schools at the Jim & Jan Moran Family Center Village, 7600 SW 36th St. Davie.
+Located on the main campus of Nova Southeastern University, the preschool is an internationally recognized model for children with autism spectrum disorder.
+Jim & Jan Moran Family Center Village, 7600 SW 36th St. Davie.

 Clinical Programs at NSU’s Mailman Segal Center